-In this webinar, Paul will argue that a lack of consensus about the best way to define, assess, or utilise the concepts of validity and reliability has led to inconsistencies and confusion within the physical activity and sedentary behaviour evidence base.
+In this webinar, Dr Paul Kelly will argue that a lack of consensus about the best way to define, assess, or utilise the concepts of validity and reliability has led to inconsistencies and confusion within the physical activity and sedentary behaviour evidence base.

 He will present The Edinburgh Framework which may offer a process or pathway to help researchers and practitioners consider validity and reliability in a standardised and more beneficial way.

 The webinar will be presented by Human Kinetics in partnership with The British Association of Sport and Exercise Sciences (BASES).
 It will last for approximately 1 hour, with a dedicated Q&A session at the end of Paul’s presentation.
 You can get your questions in early when you sign up or you can ask them during the presentation.

 Time: 15.00 BST